570 Christchurch Road, Boscombe, Bournemouth BH1 4BH. Last visit/update 7.10.2022

 This is not a bad place at all to have as a local venue and it’s been a regular destination for me since the mid-noughties.
 The more recent gigs here that I’ve covered in my blogs are listed in the links at the end of this blog.
 These experiences have led me to gather the notes and pics that follow.
-My last visit was for The Wailers on 3 March 2022.
+My last visit was for The Enemy on 7.10.2022.

 If I was only allowed to go to one venue for a year it would probably be this one – the O2 Academy Bournemouth – it’s in Boscombe.
 The bands coming seem to be more up my street than they have previously.
 It’s a great mid-size venue.